bio-guoda/guoda-datasets/BHL/README.md

 12,290 files and 9.0 GB of text files with OCR in them are now in my directory so most downloaded fine.

 Basically the only issue I found was that on line like 15212, Postgres says that there is too much data when running the copy command so the tab separated file isn't perfectly clean.

+## Data issues

+While codeing, found some issues with data (exported data.zip on 2016-05-16):

+1. item.txt line 15547 seems to have an unescaped new line in the "local=..." field which causes line 15548 to not parse properly.
+Python cvs.DictReader() will still load the line but the resulting dict will have None for the barcode key.